 Mise-En-Place.
 It sounds like a fancy, perhaps erudite phrase designed to intimidate aspiring chefs and home cooks alike; however, it is nothing of the sort.
-Mise-En-Place is French for “putting in place” is an organizational technique used by professional chefs to make sure their cooking process goes smoothly.
-It basically means getting everything ready to go after prepping and before cooking; in other words, if we are to take an organized approach to our cooking, the process generally looks like this: Prep, Mise-En-Place, Cook, Serve.
+Mise-En-Place, French for “putting in place” is an organizational technique used by professional chefs to make sure their cooking process goes smoothly.
+It basically means getting everything ready to go after prepping and before cooking; in other words, if we are to take an organized approach to our cooking, the process generally looks like this: Prep, Mise-En-Place, Cook, Plate, Garnish, Serve.

 In English, we have another expression: “A place for everything and everything in its place.”
 Too often, we start cooking before we’re really ready to cook – we don’t have our ingredients in place, we don’t have the tools we need, and we might have even overlooked some key ingredient and we wind up heading out to the grocery store at the last minute with something half-cooked sitting in the kitchen.

 Proper mise-en-place not only insures we have everything we need, it also helps prevent us from making mistakes – like rummaging around in a drawer looking for a can opener or corkscrew to open our deglazing liquid while our garlic and onions burn in the sauté pan (guilty).